-Use of Assessment Results: Instructor response from individual emails for requested materials was found to be very effective.
-Individual emails will continue to be sent to each instructor from the Director of College Libraries and library employees requesting materials for purchase.
+Use of Assessment Results: Instructor response from individual emails for requested materials was found to be effective.
+Individual emails will continue to be sent to each instructor from the Director of College Libraries and other library employees requesting materials for purchase.
 The library will also continue to order from the Outstanding Academic Titles from Choice magazine as needed.
-Interlibrary loans that have been processed during the year will also be ordered, thus providing another source of materials selection.
-The library will evaluate these results and the methods by which we reach the instructors to determine if there is a more effective way to encourage teacher participation in the selection of the materials for the labs and libraries.
-The above chart provides the statistics of items added to the library collection during the 2018-2019 year.
-The following chart provides statistical information regarding services provided by the libraries, labs, and testing.
+Interlibrary loans, processed during the year, will also be ordered, thus providing another source of materials selection.
+The library will evaluate these results and the methods by which we reach the instructors to determine if there is a more effective way to encourage teacher participation in the selection of the materials for the libraries and lab.
+The above chart provides the statistics of items added to the library collection during the 2019-2020 year.
+The following chart provides statistical information regarding services provided by the libraries, lab, and testing.